mnavarrocarter/mnavarro.dev/content/en/posts/golden-rule-code.md

 One thing is to try to anticipate, another very different one is to know in advance.
 Some people confuse the two of them and they say: "Since I cannot know in advance, it is pointless to anticipate".
-There could't be more wrong.
+They couldn't be more wrong.

 Only God knows in advance, we agree on that.
 The purpose of anticipation is not knowing, is preparing.
 We read signs of things that might happen so we can be